davidforteguerre/Business-Analytics-Projects/README.md

 # Business-Analytics-Projects
-Projects &amp; assignments in the field of business analytics
+This repository contains projects & assignments in the field of business analytics.